braithicus/2810ICT-Project-Management-Assignment/Milestone_2/Executive_Summary.md

 ## 4. Nutrition Filter Function
 ### Description
-allow the user to select ranges of low, medium and high for nutritional information such as fats, protein carbohydrates, sugar and nutritional density to compare the foods that fall within the ranges visually
+The nutrtion filter function feature allows the user to select ranges of low, medium and high for nutritional information such as fats, protein carbohydrates, sugar and nutritional density to compare the foods that fall within the ranges visually

 ### Steps
 1. Select a rnutrition in the side table
 2. Select low, mid, high from the frop down menu
 3. Press search to show the foods that fall within that category

 ### Screenshots
-Include screenshots for each step demonstrating the use of this feature.
 ![1](./FL_SS1.png)

 ![2](./FL_SS2.png)